oktadev/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 ---
 layout: blog_post
-title: Combine Okta, SAML 2.0 and Database Authentication with Spring Boot
+title: SAML 2.0 and Database Authentication with Spring Boot
 author: joe-cavazos
-by: advocate
+by: contractor
 communities: [java,security]
-description: "Implement a Spring Boot application that combines Database and SAML authentication using Okta"
+description: "This tutorial shows how to implement SAML and database authentication using Okta."
-tags: [spring-boot, saml, okta, java, spring, auth, saml2]
+tags: [java, spring-boot, saml, database]
+tweets:
+- "This quick tutorial shows how to develop a secure @springboot app and add authentication with SAML."
+- "Spring Boot + SAML = ❤️!"
+- "Combine @okta, SAML 2.0, and database authentication with Spring Boot!"
+image:
 type: conversion
 ---

 **Spring Boot** is a very common and well-supported suite of tools for developing web applications in Java. **Database authentication**, in which credentials identifying authorized users are stored in a database accessible by the application, is maybe the most common and simple method of authenticating users. **SAML** is a well-supported and open standard for handling authentication between identity providers and service providers.

 Combining Spring Boot and database authentication is a common topic, and examples are easy to come by.
 Combining Spring Boot and SAML authentication is also well-documented, with very simple configuration options available as in [this example from the Okta blog](https://developer.okta.com/blog/2017/03/16/spring-boot-saml).

 However, what if you want to combine both database and SAML authentication methods within the same Spring Boot application, so a user can be authenticated using either method?
 We will discuss and implement a solution here!

 ## Acknowledgment

 Much of the groundwork for the implementation of SAML 2.0 authentication used in this project was developed by [Vincenzo De Notaris](https://github.com/vdenotaris) and can be found in [this project on GitHub](https://github.com/vdenotaris/spring-boot-security-saml-sample).
-For this project, some changes have been made to support dual DB+SAML authentication, and to use Okta as the SAML IDP rather than SSOCircle.
+For this project, some changes have been made to support dual DB + SAML authentication, and to use Okta as the SAML IDP rather than SSOCircle.

 ## Walkthrough

 ### Why SAML?
 Why Okta?

 There are a number of benefits to using SAML to handle authentication for your application:

-* **Loose coupling between your application and your authentication mechanism** increases independence between the two, allowing for more rapid development/evolution of application logic with less risk of regression
+- **Loose coupling between your application and your authentication mechanism** increases independence between the two, allowing for more rapid development/evolution of application logic with less risk of regression
-* **Shifts the responsibility of authentication**, which involves storing and retrieving sensitive user information, to the Identity Provider (e.g. Okta) which will almost always offer less risk since identity management **is** their business model
+- **Shifts the responsibility of authentication**, which involves storing and retrieving sensitive user information, to the Identity Provider (e.g. Okta) which will almost always offer less risk since identity management **is** their business model
-* Allows for an **improved user experience** via Single Sign-On while navigating between multiple apps
+- Allows for an **improved user experience** via Single Sign-On while navigating between multiple apps

 **Okta is a very well-established identity provider with robust features and a wealth of support.** Managing users, accounts, and permissions with Okta is simple and straightforward while still flexible and extensible enough to support your application no matter how much it grows (even as it grows into several applications).
 And the friendly, growing community is available to answer any questions you may have!

-For this tutorial, you will need to sign up for a **FREE** trial account here: https://www.okta.com/free-trial/
+For this tutorial, you will need to sign up for a **FREE** trial account at [okta.com/free-trial](https://www.okta.com/free-trial/).

 Still, maybe to support legacy systems or because you have strange security requirements, you may need to allow users to authenticate using either SAML or database credentials.
 The process to combine SAML 2.0 with DB auth in Spring Boot is what we'll tackle here!

 The source code for this tutorial can be found [here](https://gitlab.com/jcavazos/okta-saml-spring-boot).
 For now we will just discuss some of the important points, and at the end we'll go step by step to get the application running.

 ### Dependencies

 This project will use the Spring Boot Starter libraries, along with the `spring-security-saml2-core` extension for Spring Boot giving us the necessary SAML-related libraries.

 We'll also add the following dependencies to make life easier:

-* `com.h2database:h2` to provide a simple in-memory database
+- `com.h2database:h2` to provide a simple in-memory database
-* `org.projectlombok:lombok` to reduce boilerplate code (e.g. getters, setters)
+- `org.projectlombok:lombok` to reduce boilerplate code (e.g. getters, setters)
-    * **Note:** some IDEs have trouble digesting Lombok-ified code due to version and plugin incompatibilities.
+    - **Note:** some IDEs have trouble digesting Lombok-ified code due to version and plugin incompatibilities.
 If you have trouble compiling this project, consider removing this dependency and adding the missing boilerplate code
-* `nz.net.ultraq.thymeleaf:thymeleaf-layout-dialect` a useful add-on for formatting Thymeleaf templates
+- `nz.net.ultraq.thymeleaf:thymeleaf-layout-dialect` a useful add-on for formatting Thymeleaf templates

 **Note:** The `spring-security-saml2-core` depends on the `opensaml` library, which is contained in the [Shibboleth repository](https://build.shibboleth.net/nexus) and which we will define in our POM:

 ```xml
 <parent>